bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 - Always generate a fresh nonce for the current connection
 - Have seperate keys for sending and receiving data

-Disclaimer: LLM were used to generate graphics, proof read, and write a summary draft.
+Disclaimer: LLMs were used to generate graphics, proof read, and write a summary draft.